 I consider myself as a creative technologist, but with a critical edge.
-Currently: adjunct teaching associate at New York University Shanghai.
+Currently: PhD student at University of Washington's Information School.
+Adjunct teaching associate at New York University Shanghai.

 I am interested in: histories and politics of digital network technologies, protocols, artefacts - with a focus on imaginaries of "decentralised" networks and infrastructures; late 1990s - late 2000s global internet culture; unexpected uses and abuses of digital media technologies in different social, political, and cultural contexts; the preservation, restoration, and resurrection of obsolete software networks and infrastructures; perceptions of privacy and the construction of online identity; critical making.
 I am also broadly interested in urban studies and Latin American studies.